Heta287/Data_Science_Jan2021/README.md

 # Data_Science_Jan2021
-## This repository includes the 4 tasks that I successfully completed as a part of
-## Widhya Data Science Internship
+## This repository includes the 4 tasks that I successfully completed as a part of Widhya Data Science Internship - January 2021

 #### Task 1: BitCoin Price Prediction
 #### Task 2: Stock Price Prediction using Linear Regression